leetheguy/wobble_blog/readme.md

 I created Wobble Blog to host my own personal blog featuring front end only technology and more specifically jIonic, Angular, and Firebase - three great technologies that play great together.
 Then I blogged about creating my blog on the blog I created to blog about creating this blog.

-This article is aimed towards beginners but it assumes an understanding of basic front-end web development concepts and practices including HTML, CSS, JS, Angular, and Git.
+This article is geared towards beginners but it assumes an understanding of basic front-end web development concepts and practices including HTML, CSS, JS, Angular, and Git.
 If you’re struggling with any of these concepts, you can brush up your skills at [freeCodeCamp](http://freecodecamp.com/) and [thinkster.io](https://thinkster.io/).
 If all you need is an Angular crash course, [this is a great one](https://www.airpair.com/angularjs/posts/angularjs-tutorial).